cafali/SnapKey/README.md

 --------------------------------------------------------------------------------------------------

-**Quick Guide to Using Snapkey**
+**Quick Guide to Using SnapKey**
 --------------------------------------------------------------------------------------------------

-1. Launch Snapkey:
+1. Launch SnapKey:
-   - Open Snapkey
+   - Open SnapKey

     ![image](https://github.com/user-attachments/assets/b420fe49-bd7d-432d-a68f-1e66f468a648)

 2. System Tray:
-   - Snapkey will appear in your system tray
+   - SnapKey will appear in your system tray

 ![tray](https://github.com/user-attachments/assets/26c08735-76f2-4bc0-aa75-44c9a866b453)

 4. You're All Set:
-   - Snapkey is now running and is ready to use
+   - SnapKey is now running and is ready to use

-Close Snapkey
+Close SnapKey
 --------------------------------------------------------------------------------------------------
-   - Right-click the Snapkey icon in the system tray and select "Exit SnapKey"
+   - Right-click the SnapKey icon in the system tray and select "Exit SnapKey"

 ![exit](https://github.com/user-attachments/assets/d9266b0c-75f0-4c07-9d55-4924a2515b82)